How to Repair a Leaky PVC Pipe Joint – after sawing out the bad section of PVC pipe, install the Fernco Qwik Ell flexible rubber elbow.

 This is the “upstream” end that wasn’t glued – but it hadn’t leaked here.
-An example of poor workmanship.
-This actually was a benefit in making the repair because the section popped off cleanly making the cable saw cut unncessary – but I didn’t know this at the time.
+The plumber most likely dry-fitted the piping and forgot to take it apart and glue this joint.
+This actually was a benefit in making the repair because the section popped off cleanly making the cable saw cut unnecessary – but I didn’t know this at the time.

 A smack or two cracked open the cut made by the PVC cable saw.
 The saw wire was so hot from friction it semi-melted it’s way through the pipe – the pipe tended to fuse back together behind the wire.
 Next time I would draw the cable saw back-and-forth more slowly to minimize the heat generation.

 Hope this saves you some money on repairs!